MGM Resorts International

 Cash vs Debt

 On the balance sheet, MGM has $2.50B in cash with $31.69B in obligations.
 The ability to service this debt comfortably depends on continued operational cash generation.
 Free cash flow comes in at $528.4M, providing flexibility for reinvestment, buybacks, or dividends.
 Consistent free cash flow generation is often considered a sign of operational health.
-ROE of 13.5% points to decent capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Return on equity stands at 13.5%, which is decent for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 1.8% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $13.13B (2022) to $17.54B (2025), reflecting a 34% increase over the period.

 Debt significantly exceeds cash reserves, which means the company's financial flexibility could be constrained during economic downturns.
 At over 50x earnings, MGM carries valuation risk — any slowdown in growth expectations could lead to meaningful price adjustments.
-It is important to consider these factors alongside broader market conditions and individual financial goals when reviewing MGM.
+These risk factors are not exhaustive — macroeconomic shifts, regulatory changes, and competitive dynamics can all influence MGM Resorts International's trajectory.